 How to Get Into Graphic Design

 Interested in learning more about graphic design?
-Villa Maria College is home to the top graphic design program in Western New York.
-Our students develop award-winning, diverse portfolios that lead to success across several industries.
-We emphasize an education built on strong fundamentals taught by leading professionals that foster inspiring, creative talent.
+Villa Maria College is home to one of the top graphic design programs in Western New York.
+Our students develop diverse, award-winning portfolios that lead to success across industries.
+We emphasize an education built on strong fundamentals taught by leading professionals.
+Plus, we encourage students to get involved in the industry early by participating in internships and local competitions.